 Michelle received her Ph.D. from Northwestern in 2013 and moved to Harvard University to carry out postdoctoral research in the group of Prof. Cynthia M. Friend, where she was co-advised by Prof. Robert J. Madix.
 At Harvard, she studied catalytic reactions on nanoporous gold and gold-alloy surfaces with the goal of developing new catalysts to reduce energy usage by chemical industry.
 While living in the Boston area, Michelle joined a masters’ crew team and got back into competitive rowing, which she had participated in briefly as an undergraduate.

-In the summer of 2015, Michelle joined the faculty at Wesleyan University as an assistant professor of chemistry, where her independent research program continues to include an assortment of colorful noble metals.
+In the summer of 2015, Michelle joined the chemistry faculty at Wesleyan University, where her independent research program continues to include an assortment of colorful noble metals.

 - Young Investigator Award, Army Research Office